Postliberal theology: Theological platform

 Scriptural interpretation remains fundamental for postliberal theology.
 There are at least four key exegetical differences between liberal and postliberal theology.
 First, liberal interpretation of Scripture is done with a preoccupation with the historical context, whereas postliberal interpretation is "an act of imagination", interpreting the text with the needs of the reading sub-community in the forefront.
 Liberal theology deals with aiming to understand the text as it would have applied to the past.
 Using a non-foundationalist approach, postliberal interpretation aims to interpret the text as it should be applied now and in the future.
 Second, liberal theologians stress dependence on unbiased reason to ensure finding the objective meaning of the text.
-Postliberal theologians, however, recognize the impossibility of reading without imposing subjective interpretation of the text by the reader, where such a notion of objective reading disintegrates.
+Postliberal theologians, however, base their approach on the position that reading is impossible without imposing subjective interpretation of the text by the reader, so that such a notion of objective reading disintegrates.
 Third, "we read texts as bodied interpreters fully situated in some body politic."
 That is, each and every meaning is, to a certain degree, relative to the reader and their own set of contexts.
 Finally, because reading is always done with a concern for the sub-community, postliberal interpretation always contains a normative element, encouraging an active response.
 Liberal interpretation, on the other hand, centre around time- and situation-independent truths that do not necessarily impel the reader to act.
 More typical of postliberal theologies today, however, is a return to patristic and medieval hermeneutical models for reading scripture theologically, uniting historical-grammatical and spiritual-figurative-allegorical senses into a coherent and faithful understanding of Scripture.
 The Brazos Theological Commentary on the Bible is one example of postliberal scriptural interpretation at work.

 Ronald T. Michener argues that there are five characteristics common amongst expressions of postliberal theology: